Playing God: Medical staff accused of placing DNRs on patients without family knowledge

 Milne said Leona was born with a mental disability and had the cognitive ability of a nine or 10-year-old as an adult.
 She lived with Chuck and their mother in Canton, Georgia, for more than 20 years.

-‘She was very gregarious, very outgoing.
-And loved people and loved attention,” said Milne.
+“She was very gregarious, very outgoing.
+And loved people and loved attention,” Milne said.

 In April 2018, Milne said Leona got an infection in one of her toes, which required foot surgery and rehab to help her walk again.
 That’s when she landed at Roselane Health and Rehabilitation Center in Marietta, Georgia.
 It was supposed to be a temporary stay, not long-term care.